sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec.md

     - **sectionHelpMessage:** A description about the section that can help the user understand its purpose and how to fill out the fields.
       - **key:** The configuration item's name as the code references it.
       - **label:** The configuration item's name as it displays in the UI.
       - **required** (Optional): Set to 'false' by default.
-Valid values are 'true' or 'false.'
+Valid values are `true` or `false`.
 You must populate required configuration items in the IDN source configuration wizard before continuing.
       - **type:** The configuration items' types.
 The following types are valid:
         - text
         - secret